OpenPlaceGuide/openplaceguide/README.md

 ### OBM-website

 * Website displaying this information
+* Proper SEO for the business pages
+* Support subdomain, path (or own domain??)
+* Proper Rich Snippetes

 ### OBM-wp

-* Wordpress Widget showing the OpenStreetMap based information, encouraging editing the data in OSM, instead of the page itself
+* Wordpress Widget showing the OpenStreetMap based information, encouraging editing the data in OSM, instead of the page itself, Kick-start pagegenerator -> From Micropage to WordPress website